NATIONAL DIATOMACEOUS EARTH DAY | AUGUST 31

-On August 31, we celebrate National Diatomaceous Earth Day to recognize the diatom and the remarkable mineral it creates.
+On August 31st, National Diatomaceous Earth Day recognizes the diatom and the remarkable mineral it creates.

-Most people know of diatomaceous earth because they use it to filter their swimming pools or for its natural insecticide properties to control insects in their homes or gardens.
-Biologists know about diatoms, the single-celled plants that form diatomaceous earth, because they are truly the lungs of the earth, in that they produce about ¾ of the world’s new oxygen supply.
-Materials scientists know about diatom skeletons (called frustules), the tiny, intricate porous opal structures because they are known to be the strongest naturally-occurring substances.
+Most people know of diatomaceous earth because they use it around their homes.
+Sometimes they use it as a filter for swimming pools or as a natural insecticide.
+Biologists understand diatoms, single-celled plants.
+They form diatomaceous earth and are indeed the lungs of the earth.
+Amazingly, diatoms produce about ¾ of the world’s new oxygen supply.
+Another scientist known as materials scientists recognizes diatom skeletons (called frustules).
+Imagine tiny, intricate porous opal structures.
+They are known to be the most durable naturally occurring substances in the world.

-Discovered by Peter Kasten in Germany around 1836, DE is known for its absorbency, filtration properties, polishing properties and stabilizing qualities.
+Around 1836, Peter Kasten discovered DE in Germany.
+At the time, he noted some of DE’s amazing qualities.
+Its astonishing ability to absorb, filtrate, polish, and stabilize makes DE desirable in numerous industries.
 Long before Kasten’s discovery, though, the world was using diatomaceous earth.
-Ancient Greeks used it as an abrasive as well as a building material in light-weight bricks, and, even in pre-historic times, diatomite was used in the ice-age cave paintings in France.
+Ancient Greeks used it as an abrasive as well as a building material in lightweight bricks.
+Even in pre-historic times, diatomite was used in the ice-age cave paintings in France.

 EP Minerals founded National Diatomaceous Earth Day to celebrate this fascinating naturally bio-engineered material, and the Registrar at National Day Calendar approved the day in 2016.

 Q. What movies or television shows mention diatomaceous earth?